mkdocs/mkdocs/docs/user-guide/plugins.md

 ### BasePlugin

-A subclass of `mkdocs.pluhgins.BasePlugin` should define the behavior of the plugin.
+A subclass of `mkdocs.plugins.BasePlugin` should define the behavior of the plugin.
 The class generally consists of actions to perform on specific events in the build process as well as a configuration scheme for the plugin.